MrBartusek/gif-picker-react/README.md

 | country | `string` | `US` | Specify the country of origin for the request, as a two-letter [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) country code. |
 | locale | `string (xx_YY)` | `en_US` | Specify the default language to interpret the search string. xx is the language's [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code, while the optional _YY value is the two-letter [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) country code. |
 | contentFilter | `ContentFilter` | `ContentFilter.OFF` | Controls the Tenor [content filtering](https://developers.google.com/tenor/guides/content-filtering) options.
 If you are using Typescript you can use the `ContentFilter` enum.
 Possible values are `high`, `medium`, `low` and `off`. |

+### Custom Providers

+> This section should be improved - [#50](https://github.com/MrBartusek/gif-picker-react/issues/50)

+You can connect any GIF source by extending the `GifProvider` abstract class and passing an instance to the `provider` prop.

 ## Customization